MDRX Investors Have Opportunity to Lead Veradigm Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-26, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Veradigm Inc. ("Veradigm" or the "Company") (NASDAQ: MDRX).
+LOS ANGELES, Dec.
+28, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Veradigm Inc. ("Veradigm" or the "Company") (NASDAQ: MDRX).

 Class Period: February 26, 2021 – June 13, 2023